 Holistic Travel

-The Holistic Approach to travel that’s rooted in curiosity and Connection
+A Holistic Approach to travel, rooted in curiosity and Connection

-We never set out to name a philosophy but I just felt that something about how most people travel today did not sit right to me.
+We never set out to name a “type of travel” but something about how most people travel today did not sit right to me, and more people are going in the wrong direction.

-It seems a bit silly because before social media told us what we are missing out on, our elders heard stories from their friends and family and neighbours and followed their curiosity around the world.
-They went in without any pretence or expectations and dived deep into an immersive cultural experience.
+It seems a bit silly because before social media told us what we are missing out on, our elders heard stories from their friends and family, and followed that little urge inside of them around the world, to see, feel and meet the people and places of these stories.
+They went in without any pretence or expectations and dived deep into immersive cultural experiences.

 It wasn’t just about the destinations—it was the disconnection.
-The rush to tick things off.
-The copy-paste itineraries.
-The selfies in front of places noone took the time to understand.
+Disconnection from the rush to tick things off, the copy-paste itineraries, the selfies in front of places no-one took the time to understand.
 I saw more and more people seeing the world without really meeting it.
 Without noticing the small details.
-Without asking who built this road, who was the first to discover the place, and what this view looked like before it was a social media post.
+Without asking when was this road built, who was the first to discover the place, and what this view looked like before it was a social media post.

-So none of the above truly resonated with me until I labeled it a holistic approach to travel.
-Mostly because a lot of it comes down to each person’s individual connection to the people and places they visit and to themselves.
-It is about raising self-awareness, understanding what you actually like and want to do in the world, and following through.
+So none of the above truly resonated with me until I labeled it a holistic approach to travel—holistic travel for short.
+Yes, we bring you to the places.
+Yes, you are meeting people you would never meet 9 to 5, 365.
+And yes, we make the adventure easy.
+But it is about raising self-awareness, understanding what you actually like and want to do in the world, growing through the experience of holistic travel.

 To travel holistically means looking at the entire ecosystem of a trip—not just where you’re going but how you’re arriving.
 It’s considering your time, your energy, your money, your impact, and your intentions.
 It’s asking what this trip will give to the people and places you meet—and what it will eventually give back to you, not just in photos but in perspective and stories.